tvtaerum/cGANs_housekeeping/README.md

 			print("RELOADING gan_models weights",j+1," from ",ijSave)
 			gan_model.set_weights(gan_trainable_weights)
 ```
+    It is apparent there is a relationship between model loss and mode collapse.
+The previous programming fragment illustrates an approach which often prevents a stream from mode collapse.
 ### 2.  is there a way to restart a cGAN which has not completed convergence:
 There is nothing quite as upsetting as running a stream using your GPUs and six days later the program bombs when it appears to be 90% complete.
 Needless to say, your steam needs to be prepared for such an event.
 Even with preparation, attempts to restart can result in endless warnings about parameters being not trainable, dimensions of weights being wrong for discriminate, generative, and gan models, and optimization values that make no sense.
 There is a lot of helpful advice if you just want to inspect weights and optimization but after six days, you want to start where you left off - how do you do it.
 It's important to note that cGAN will not properly restart unless you resolve the issues of what is trainable, what are the correct dimensions, and reasonable values